 Source: National Archives, Washington National Airport

-World War II and the advent of jets made clear that National Airport would be unable to handle future traffic.
+World War II and the advent of jets made clear that National Airport would be unable to handle all the projected future traffic.
 In 1950, Congress passed the Second Washington Airport Act.

 The Federal government's Civil Aeronautics Administration considered Annandale in Fairfax County and Chantilly on the Loudoun/Fairfax boundary (site of the existing Blue Ridge Airport), but chose the farming community of Burke as the site and purchased 4,500 acres.